unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/custom-authentication.md

 - `/^\{"response":\{"error".+$/`: Regex matching the body of response

 This list is optional.
 If not defined, pseudo successful response will be treated as a successful request instead of raising exceptions.
 Note: output values of trigger and action will be affected.

+### Other authentication methods
+Check out the other authentication methods we support.
+[Learn more]()

+### Next section
+If you're already familiar with the authentication methods we support, check out the triggers that our SDK supports as well as how to implement them.
+[Learn more]()